 AAH-203.
-Medieval Art and Architecture of Northern Europe (Not offered 2011-2012).
+Medieval Art and Architecture of Northern Europe (Winter; Matthew).
 An introductory survey of sculpture and decorative arts, manuscripts, painting and architecture from the seventh through fourteenth centuries north of the Alps.
 Examines the emergence of western medieval culture and attitudes toward the arts, as well as western European views of its Byzantine and Muslim neighbors.
 In addition to introducing major monuments and patrons, students will be introduced to the materials and techniques used to produce the art and architecture of the Middle Ages.
 The art of medieval Italy is covered in a separate course, AAH-300.
-GenEd: LCC
+CC: LCC centuries.
+Topics include inorganic and organic pigments and binders used in late medieval workshops, fresco painting, the tempera tradition, and oil painting in the Renaissance (properties of oil, mixing pigments, glazing, drying).
+Students will work with primary sources and secondary literature, and engage in laboratory experimentation.
+CC: SET